isomerpages/nlb-biblioasia/_podcast/Episode 3/Transcript.md

 Can you describe it a little bit to us?

 Dahlia  <br>
 There were dances depicted in the mural.
 So you had a couple [doing a] Chinese dance in a Chinese wayang costume, and you had Indian dancers.
 There was another couple [doing] the Malay dance.
-But this wasn't the traditional or the less... or the more well-known Malay dance.
-My father decided to pick mak yong dancers because his elder sister and her husband had moved to Kelantan after the war, and I think he decided to pick the mak yong dancers from Kelantan as a connection with his sister.
+But this wasn't the traditional or the more well-known Malay dance.
+My father decided to pick Mak Yong dancers because his elder sister and her husband had moved to Kelantan after the war, and I think he decided to pick the mak yong dancers from Kelantan as a connection with his sister.
 And the fourth dancer was a Sarawak dancer.
-I asked my father, Why?
+I asked my father why.
 Why did you pick Sarawak?
 And he said that Sarawak was part of Malaysia.
 At that time, people were talking about Singapore, Malaysians, about being part of Malaysia.
 That's why he depicted that.

 Jimmy <br>
 Your father submitted two.

 Dahlia <br>
 Yes.

 Jimmy  <br>
 Tell us about the one that wasn't picked.

 Dahlia  <br>
 The other one had a very fascinating title called "Some Fascinating Eating Manners of Singaporeans".
 I asked my father what the design was.
 He can't remember it, but the design was returned to him.

 Jimmy    <br>
 Sadly lost.
 I was reading your article, and it says that your father's mural was particularly hard to execute.
 Because of iron strips, it wasn't a straightforward mosaic.
 Can you tell us a little bit about it?

 Dahlia    <br>
 The iron strips – or grilles, as my father calls them – were made in Singapore.
 The tiles were from Italy.
 Bill had gone to Italy to choose the colours and the tiles.
 They were all shipped to Singapore.
-Once they were shipped to Singapore, it was easy for the workers to just paste them on... affix them onto the wall.
+Once they were shipped to Singapore, it was easy for the workers to just affix them onto the wall.
 But my father's was an added one.
 Because the tiles were the background and the figures were in iron, so it had to be made in Singapore.
 So that was the added one.
 And because, you know, there are a lot of curls and you had the figures, flowing robes, costumes of the dances.
 There was actually a lot of work.
 My father said that he went to where the workers did it; it wasn't done in Paya Lebar itself.
 One of the workers told him, "Wah!
 Lu punya banyak susah!" ["Wah!
 Your (design) is so difficult!"], because of all that turning and twisting.

 Jimmy   <br>
 Do you remember what your first impression of the mural was when you went to the airport?
 Did you go to the airport and your father said, I did that?